feathers-studio/true-pg/README.md

 await generate(
 	{
 		uri: "postgres://user:password@localhost:5432/database",
-		adapters: [], // empty array to disable adapters
+		generators: [], // empty array to disable generators
 		out: "src/models",
 	},
 	[generator],
 );
 ```

-Filenames will be created using the `format*` methods of the FIRST generator passed to `generate` or via the `--adapter` CLI option.
+Filenames will be created using the `format*` methods of the FIRST generator passed to `generate` or via the `--generator` CLI option.

 ## Schema Generator Interface